webpro-nl/knip/README.md

 - `nsTypes` - Unused types in namespaces: did not find direct references to this exported variable (2)
 - `duplicates` - Duplicate exports: the same thing is exported more than once with different names from the same file

-1. This may also include dependencies that could not be resolved properly (such as non-relative `local/dir/file.ts` not and `local` not being in `node_modules`).
+1. This includes dependencies that could not be resolved.
+For instance, what does `unresolved/dir/module` mean?
+    - To target something in the (missing) `node_modules/unresolved` package?
+    - Target a local module that should have a relative path?
+    - It does not match any `paths` entry in `tsconfig.json#compilerOptions`.
 2. The variable or type is not referenced directly, and has become a member of a namespace.
-That's why Knip is not sure whether this export can be removed, so please look into it:
+That's why Knip is not sure whether this export can be removed, so please look into it.

 You can `--include` or `--exclude` any of the types to slice & dice the report to your needs.
 Alternatively, they can be added to the configuration (e.g. `"exclude": ["dependencies"]`).